rexcontrols/REXexamples/Function_blocks_Standard/ACD_Archiving/README.md

-Archiving analog signals in the REX Control System
+﻿Archiving analog signals in the REX Control System
 ==================================================

 This folder contains the source files for the demonstration project on archiving